matthaeusheer/docker-demo/README.md

 ```
 docker run hello-world
 ```
 and reading the output prompt.
-To enable docker auto-completion in the shell, run
+To enable docker auto-completion in the shell (like a boss), run
 ```
 sudo curl \
     -L https://raw.githubusercontent.com/docker/compose/1.29.2/contrib/completion/bash/docker-compose \